 …Schoenberg Institute for Manuscript Studies, University of Pennsylvania Libraries…

-2013/7 – ongoing VIsColl – Manuscript Collation project, Schoenberg Institute for Manuscript Studies, University of Pennsylvania Libraries: researcher. <http://dorpdev.library.upenn.edu/collation/>
+2013/7 – ongoing VisColl Manuscript Collation project, Schoenberg Institute for Manuscript Studies, University of Pennsylvania Libraries: researcher and XSLT/SVG coder.

 Alberto Campagnolo trained as a book conservator (in Spoleto, Italy) and has worked in that capacity in various institutions, e.g. London Metropolitan Archives, St. Catherine’s Monastery (Egypt), and the Vatican Library.
 He studied Conservation of Library Materials at Ca’ Foscari University Venice, and holds an MA in Digital Culture and Technology from King’s College London.
 He pursued a PhD on an automated visualization of historical bookbinding structures at the Ligatus Research Centre (University of the Arts, London).
 He was a CLIR Postdoctoral Fellow (2016-2018) in Data Curation for Medieval Studies at the Library of Congress (Washington, DC).
 Alberto, in collaboration with Dot Porter (SIMS, UPenn Libraries, Philadelphia, PA), has been involved from the onset in the development of VisColl, a model and tool for the recording and visualization of the gathering structure of books in codex format.
 Alberto has served on the Digital Medievalist board since 2014, first as Deputy Director, and as Director since 2015, and has been in the Editorial Board of the Journal of Paper Conservation since 2016.

 I teach Music Theory at the University of Michigan.
 My research focuses on the history of music theory (with an emphasis on theories of form), analysis (of tonal and post-tonal repertoires as well of world music), and sketch and source study.
 My current work, located at the intersection of music theory and music history, focuses on the music and writings of Arnold Schoenberg and the Second Viennese School.
-I recently started work on a corpus of Irish piping tunes from the 1800s, a project that will combine manuscript study with digital analysis of melodic structures.
-My work has appeared, or is forthcoming, in Music Theory Spectrum, Perspectives of New Music, the Journal of Music Theory, the Journal of the Arnold Schönberg Center, Music Theory & Analysis, Theory and Practice, Music Analysis, the Journal of the Society for Musicology in Ireland, and Notes, as well as in edited collections including The Routledge Companion to Music Theory Pedagogy, for which I am writing the anchor article on musical form.
-A former member of the Society for Music Theory’s Executive Board, I am now Reviews Editor of Music Theory Spectrum.
-I also serve on the editorial board of Music & Politics and the organizing committee for Analytical Approaches to World Music, and I am the co-chair of the SMT’s Autographs and Archival Documents Interest Group as well as 2019 program committee chair for Music Theory Midwest.
-In summer 2019 I will be Visiting Professor at the Institut für Musikwissenschaft und Interpretationsforschung, Universität für Musik und darstellende Kunst Wien.
+I recently started work on a corpus of Irish piping tunes from the 1800s, a project that combines manuscript study with digital analysis of melodic structures.
+In spring 2019 I was Visiting Professor at the Universität für Musik und darstellende Kunst Wien (Institut für Musikwissenschaft und Interpretationsforschung).
+I have served the Society for Music Theory in various capacities, most recently as Reviews Editor of Music Theory Spectrum and before that as member of the Executive Board.
+Currently I serve on editorial board of Music & Politics and the organizing committee for Analytical Approaches to World Music 2020 (Paris).

 Charles E. Jones is the Tombros Librarian for Classics and Humanities in the George and Sherry Middlemas Arts and Humanities Library at The Pennsylvania State University.
 He was the founding Head of the Library at the Institute for the Study of the Ancient World and a member of the Faculty of the Libraries of New York University from 2008-2013.
 Before ISAW, Jones spent three years in Greece as the Head of the Blegen Library, the American School of Classical Studies at Athens, preceded by twenty-two years as the Librarian of the Research Archives, Oriental Institute, The University of Chicago.
 Trained in the University of Chicago’s Department of Near Eastern Languages and Civilizations in Ancient Near Eastern History and Assyriology, he is a member of the Editorial Board of the Persepolis Fortification Archive Publication Project.
 In addition to building and running focused academic libraries, Jones works on a broad range of issues related to scholarly communication in digital environments.
 Jones is the Editor of AWOL: The Ancient World Online [ISSN 2156-2253]